eclipse-hono/hono/site/content/dev-guide/java_client_consumer.md

 For the encrypted communication with Hono, the necessary truststore is already installed and used by the Hono client.

-If you want to integrate the code with your own software, please copy the provided truststore from the Hono project, e.g. like
+If you want to integrate the code with your own software, please copy the provided truststore (`hono/demo-certs/certs/trusted-certs.pem`) from the Hono project to the `resources` directory of your project and adopt the code pointing to the file location.

-    $ mkdir -p ${yourProjectDir}/src/main/resources/certs
-    $ cp ${honoProjectDir}/demo-certs/certs/trusted-certs.pem ${yourProjectDir}/src/main/resources/certs

-and adopt the code pointing to the file location.